saidvandeklundert/notes/C/extend_python/README.md

 That is it!

-What happes in the above is we import `ctypes` so that we can use `ctypes.CDLL` to load the shared object library we produced as a module in Python.
+What happens in the above is we import `ctypes` so that we can use `ctypes.CDLL` to load the shared object library we produced as a module in Python.
 In the example, that 'module' is stored in the `c_lib` variable.
 The C functions, or in our case function, can then be called like so: `c_lib.square()`.